dgtim/demospace/README.md

 # demospace

-demo / exercises for the Linux Shell tutorial https://aaltoscicomp.github.io/linux-shell/
+demo / exercises for the Linux Shell scripting tutorial https://aaltoscicomp.github.io/linux-shell/

-more real life examples are in the https://github.com/dgtim/shell_scripts
+more real life shell scripting examples are in the https://github.com/dgtim/shell_scripts